intelowlproject/docs/docs/IntelOwl/installation.md

 <p class="admonition-title">Note</p>
 <ul>
 <li>The project uses public docker images that are available on <a href="https://hub.docker.com/repository/docker/intelowlproject/intelowl">Docker Hub</a></li>
-<li>IntelOwl is tested and supported to work in a Debian distro.
-More precisely we suggest using Ubuntu.
+<li>IntelOwl is tested and supported on a Debian-based distros.
+More precisely we develop and test on Ubuntu, so we suggest using it to have a similar environment in case of troubleshooting.
 Other Linux-based OS <i>should</i> work but that has not been tested much.
 It <i>may</i> also run on Windows, but that is not officially supported.</li>
-<li>IntelOwl does not support ARM at the moment.
-We'll fix this with the next v6.0.5 release
+<li>IntelOwl does not support ARM architecture at the moment.
+You can try building your own local ARM image and test if everything is working.
 <li>Before installing remember that you must comply with the <a href="https://github.com/certego/IntelOwl/blob/master/LICENSE">LICENSE</a> and the <a href="https://github.com/certego/IntelOwl/blob/master/.github/legal_notice.md">Legal Terms</a></li>
 </ul>
 </div>